argyleink/ScrollSnapExplainers/js-snapChanged/readme.md

   <div id="button5" class="imgbutton"></div>
 </div>
 ```
-where snapcarousel contains a set of images which can be viewed by
+where `snapcarousel` contains a set of images which can be viewed by
-scrolling horizontally and snapcarouselctrl gives an alternative way to scroll
+scrolling horizontally and `snapcarouselctrl` gives an alternative way to scroll
-snapcarousel using buttons which can be used to select the image to be centered
+`snapcarousel` via buttons which, when clicked, scrolls their associated image
-within snapcarousel.
+to `snapcarousel`'s center.

 A developer might want to synchronize the styles of both the
-image selected in snapcarousel and its corresponding button in snapcarouselctrl,
+image selected in `snapcarousel` and its corresponding button in `snapcarouselctrl`,
-like in the following image when the user drags their finger so as to cause a
+like in the following image when the user drags the scrollbar so as to cause a
 change in snap targets from the third image to the fourth image:

 ![Snap Carousel Explainer](https://i.imgur.com/6BtkRIt.png)